 8. Implement feedback

 It’s one thing to read reviews and listen to what customers are saying; it’s another to apply those insights to better serve your customers.
 By doing this you’ll engage customers while also ensuring that your product and service cater to their needs.
+Feedback is a gift and should be considered in order to retain customers.

 9. Spotlight your reviews